fbpx

 Mykonos - credits: Pawel Kazmierczak/Shutterstock.com

-Unless you live under a rock, there is no doubt that you've heard about Mykonos, the queen of Cyclades, and the young people's party island before.
-The most popular destination in Greece, along with the island of Santorini, Mykonos never fails to wow its thousands of visitors every year.
+Unless you live under a rock, there is no doubt that you've heard about Mykonos, the queen of Cyclades, one of Greece's most-visited islands and a main destination in most peoples' island-hopping packages.

 Mykonos has also been nicknamed 'the island of the winds' due to the unique sea and weather conditions no other Greek islands share that make it particularly windy, which is not a bad thing, especially if you consider the summer heat.